-A. Final Theory Exam score must be passed at >/= 75%.
-Failure of the final exam will result in failure of this class regardless of the overall grade.

-B. Clinical grade must total equivalent of 75% or greater based on all points accumulated.

-C. Theory (exams) grade must total the equivalent of 75% or greater.

-D. Attendance requirements as noted below must be met.

-E. Less than 3 unsatisfactories in clinical work must occur.

-F. Final clinical evaluation must show all categories as "Satisfactory".
+- A. Final Theory Exam score must be passed at >/=78%.
+Failure of the final exam will result in failure of this class regardless of the overall grade. - B. Clinical grade must total equivalent of 78% or greater based on all points accumulated. - C. Theory (exams) grade must total the equivalent of 78% or greater. - D. Attendance requirements as noted below must be met. - E. Less than 3 unsatisfactories in clinical work must occur. - F. Final Clinical evaluation must show "satisfactory" in all areas of the evaluation.

-Testing will include no more than 7 examinations in addition to written, demonstration, and/or oral assignments, and a final examination.
+Testing will include no more than 5 examinations in addition to written, demonstration, and/or oral assignments, and a final examination.
 Pop quizzes may be included.
 EXCEPT FOR UNDER EXTREME CIRCUMSTANCES, THERE WILL BE NO MAKE-UPS FOR TESTS OR QUIZZES MISSED DUE TO ABSENCE.

-Clinical evaluation will be done on an ongoing basis with a student required to meet "satisfactory" in all areas to pass the course.
+Clinical evaluation will be done on an ongoing basis with a student required to meet satisfactory in a all areas to pass the course.
 Evaluation is based on written assignments, adherence to nursing standards of care, QSEN competencies, and professional performance.
 As a part of professional performance, a student must maintain and demonstrate competency in dosage calculation at all times.
 An unsatisfactory in clinical may be given based on the same standards of care and professional performance and will require remediation in the learning center.
 Three unsatisfactory grades given in clinical or failure to meet the clinical objectives will result in failure of this class regardless of the overall grade.

 Schedule and total points available may change at the discretion of the instructors, taking into account the progress of students with the materials.
-Any change will be announced in class or via email through Blackboard.
+Any change will be announced in class or via email through Canvas.
 Students are held responsible for all materials covered in the syllabus and for any changes that are announced in class or by email.